Klimaat-Helpdesk/website/README.md

     $ docker-compose -f local.yml up -d

+This will take care of starting the database container and the webserver.
+You'll be able to load the website on your browser by visiting [localhost:8000](http://localhost:8000)

 If you remove the ``-d``, you will see the logs on screen, but the containers will run only while your terminal is open.
-In this version, the Django process is not run automatically, instead you have to start the server yourself.

-The following command will start the django server at port 8000 in the container and mirror it to your host machine.
+To stop the containers you can use:

-    $ docker-compose -f local.yml run --publish 127.0.0.1:8000:8000 django python manage.py runserver 0.0.0.0:8000
+    $ docker-compose -f local.yml down

 You can run the other manage commands with:

-    $ docker-compose -f local.yml run django python manage.py command_name
+    $ docker-compose -f local.yml run --rm django python3 manage.py command_name

 For the frontend, we use webpack.
-To now run webpack you can use the following command in the src dir:

-    $ yarn webpack
+If you are running a container, webpack can be run with:

+    $ docker-compose -f local.yml run --rm django /node_modules/.bin/webpack --mode=production

+You can change the ``--mode`` to ``--mode=development``.

+You can also watch for design changes using:

+    $ docker-compose -f local.yml run --rm django /node_modules/.bin/webpack --mode=development --watch